German National Socialist Workers' Party (Czechoslovakia)

-Unlike the successive sister party in Austria, which only played a marginal role in Austrian politics, the Czechoslovak branch was able to attract a considerable number of votes because of the large Sudeten German minority in Czechoslovakia.
+Unlike the successive sister party in Austria, which only played a marginal role in Austrian politics, the Czechoslovak branch attracted a considerable number of votes because of the large Sudeten German minority in Czechoslovakia.
 In elections, it worked together with the Deutsche Nationalpartei (DNP).
 The party advocated cultural and territorial autonomy and anti-clericalism.
 It also showed anti-semitic tendencies.
 It organized fascist militia Volkssport.
-In October 1933 it was banned by the Czechoslovak government on the grounds of its anti-state activities.
+In October 1933, the Czechoslovak government banned it for its anti-state activities.
 It was officially dissolved on 11 November 1933.
 DNSAP was succeeded by the Sudeten German Party.